KTH/devops-course/contributions/presentation/week3/dljungg-taox/README.md

 ## Description

-This presentation aims to provide an introduction of various CICD tools.
-We would like to compare Jenkins and Gitlab by functionality, ease of use and setup, and the different scenarios they can be used.
+We would like to address some key security risks in CI/CD pipelines, and how some of these risks can be mitigated using SonarQube Static Application Security Testing (SAST).

 **Relevance**

-There are many different CICD tools out there.
-For beginners, it might be a seemingly overwhelming learning curve to the topic.
+Organizations are able to produce higher quality code more quickly by automating CI/CD throughout the development, testing, production, and monitoring stages of the software development lifecycle.
+Nowadays, many companies fully rely on their CI/CD pipelines in the delivery of their software.
+It is therefore essential that the pipeline remains secure.